fmorgan921/ternary-algorithms/README.md

 All your favorite algorithms but without the brackets

 ## What is this?
 It all started with a 'What if...' and an idea.
-Could I utilize simple ternary operators to create complex algorithms?
+Could one utilize simple ternary operators to create complex algorithms?
 Ternary Algorithms is a growing repository that contains all of your favorite algorithms written using only ternary operators and recursion.

 ## Installing
 Download this repository and run